AaratiAkkapeddi/CAA/Assignments/FINAL_ASSIGNMENT/README.md

 # Methodology Sketch (Monday 6/24)

-You need to create a sketch, diagram, or written explanation of how you are translating the data (see images at the top for example)
+You need to create a sketch, diagram, or written explanation of how you are translating the data